 How Long it Takes to Renew Your Passport: Online or By Mail

 Don't miss out on the cost of your entire trip because you forgot how long it takes to renew your passport.
+And if you have a passport, you can renew it online.

-When you’re planning a trip abroad, there are so many elements to consider — Where is the dollar strong?
+When you’re planning a trip abroad or retiring overseas, there are so many elements to consider — Where is the dollar strong?
 How will you get around once you’re there?
 Is travel insurance worth it?
-Do you need to know any basic phrases in another language to get by? — that sometimes, it’s easy to forget you need to consider one key point: How long it takes to renew your passport.
+Do you need to know any basic phrases in another language to get by?

-The Department of State said in a press release last December that processing times are back to pre-pandemic levels.
+The Department of State said in a press release processing times are back to pre-pandemic levels.
 Keep in mind, though, that it's still a handful of weeks to get a renewed passport, as we'll get into the details below.
 This is a big change from the pandemic era, when the Department of State warned there were higher than average wait times to renew your passport.

 Sign up for Kiplinger’s Free E-Newsletters